-Voter ID backfired on Tories, says Rees-Mogg
+Local elections 2023: Voter ID backfired on Tories, says Rees-Mogg

 He told delegates Labour's idea was "particularly silly," adding: "Parties that try and gerrymander end up finding that their clever scheme comes back to bite them, as dare I say we found by insisting on voter ID for elections.

-"We found the people who didn't have ID were elderly and they by and large voted Conservative, so we made it hard for our own voters and we upset a system that worked perfectly well."
+"We found the people who didn't have ID were elderly and they by and large voted Conservative, so we made it hard for our own voters and we upset a system that worked perfectly well.

 "It was done on trust, and the system worked.
-If there's any problem in our system, it's with postal votes, which don't require voter ID," he added.
+If there's any problem in our system, it's with postal votes, which don't require voter ID."

 Mr Rees-Mogg was Commons leader in Boris Johnson's cabinet - a role in which he was responsible for shepherding the legislation to introduce voter ID through the House of Commons.